nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/DataOps/DataOps.md

 # Data Ops with Spring/Java

 ### Overview
-This lab and future labs can/should be strung together.
+This lab assists with PBL and CB.
+This lab and future labs can/should be strung together, meaning you can start from code or ideas you already have createad.

 ### Challenges
 1. Pull code and Demo.